A Still Small Voice (Task)

 "A Still Small Voice" is the seventh episode and first season finale of the American crime drama television series Task.
 The episode was written by series creator Brad Ingelsby and directed by executive producer Jeremiah Zagar.
-It was first broadcast on HBO in the United States on October 19, 2025, and also was available on HBO Max on the same date.
+It was first broadcast on HBO in the United States on October 19, 2025, and was also available on HBO Max on the same date.

 The series is set in Delaware County, Pennsylvania, and follows an FBI agent, Tom Brandis, who is put in charge of a task force to end a string of violent robberies of biker gang "trap houses" undertaken by an unassuming family man, Robbie Prendergrast.
 In the episode, Tom and Aleah look for evidence to prove Grasso is the source of the leak in the task force, Grasso struggles to deal with his feelings of guilt, Perry is under pressure to turn on Jayson, and Jayson tries desperately to find the money, unaware that the Dark Hearts are hunting him.

 According to Nielsen Media Research, the episode was seen by an estimated 0.442 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
-The episode received highly positive reviews, who considered it as a fitting closure to the storylines, and praising the cast's performances.
+The episode received highly positive reviews that considered it a fitting closure to the storylines and praised the cast's performances.

 Plot

 Tom tells Aleah that Grasso was accused of leaking information to the Dark Hearts several years ago.
 He says he believes Grasso was the source of the leak to the Dark Hearts about their current investigation as well, but that their options are limited because they have no real evidence.
 She persuades Tom that the two of them should go to Wissahickon Park to look for such evidence.
 When they visit the park the next morning, they find the stolen car Cliff was driving when the Dark Hearts attacked him.
-In the car they find the phone he was using at the time.
-They ask Kathleen to get them Ray Lyman's phone so that they can prove it was used by Grasso to direct Cliff to that location.
+In the car, they find the phone he was using at the time.
+They ask Kathleen to get Ray Lyman's phone so that they can prove it was used by Grasso to direct Cliff to that location.
 Kathleen obliges.
 They discover that a different phone has been substituted in evidence for Ray's phone, and that this different phone made calls from Grasso's neighborhood.